 Foucault differentiates between the spectacle of the past and the panopticon of the present.
 In the spectacle, the many observe the few, be they actors or gladiators.
 In the panopticon, the few observe the many, be they wardens or doctors.
 They are different systems of control; while a collective spirit of “sensual proximity” and communication defines the spectacle, individualization and isolation defines the panopticon.
 Foucault claims these two systems are polar opposites.

 The panopticon is core to modern society.
 Jeremy Bentham’s simple invention has evolved from a concept for the punishment of felons to a method of societal control.
 The physical panopticon may seem a harmless enough tool employed in factories, barracks, hospitals, and schools.
-But, the technological panopticon is far more frightening for it reveals the darker side to governance and human nature.
+But the technological panopticon is far more frightening for it reveals the darker side to governance and human nature.
 Foucault writes:

 There were many reasons why it [the panopticon] received little praise; the most obvious is that the discourses to which it gave rise rarely acquired, except in the academic classifications, the status of sciences; but the real reason is no doubt that the power that it operates and which it augments is a direct, physical power that men [and women] exercise upon one another.
 An inglorious culmination had an origin that could be only grudgingly acknowledged.
 (225)

 According to Foucault, the panopticon “augments” or realizes the human thirst for power.
 In doing so, it exposes humanity’s darkness: the desire to control others in body and mind and the desire to seize and maintain power by any means whatsoever.
-In other words, the panopticon permits the prosecution of thoughtcrime.
+In other words, the panopticon permits the prosecution of what Orwell calls thoughtcrime.
 Naturally, the frightening darkness of panopticism is only “only grudgingly acknowledged” for when one stares at the panopticon, the darkness and depravity of human nature stares back.

 Granted, we do not live in a full-fledged panopticon.
-But, disconcerting parallels between panopticism, dystopian society, and our post 9/11 culture are emerging.
+Regardless, disconcerting parallels between panopticism, dystopian society, and our post 9/11 culture are emerging.
 As Edward Snowden’s heroic struggle reveals, the panopticon is not as impossible as it appears; government has the technology, the means, and the desire to create the panopticon.
 It needs only the public’s tacit indifference and silent nod of approval.
 As citizens of the panopticon, what power do we have over our rights, our freedoms, and our futures?